 We encode the color of widgets on a regular bit string.
-We use the RGB color model, where each color is a combination of various degrees of red, green, and blue.
-The RGB components vary from 0 to 255 respectively.
-So red is (255, 0, 0), green is (0, 255, 0), and blue is (0, 0, 255).
+For the color we use the HTML hexadecimal color representation, where each color consists of three components: red (FF0000), green (00FF00), and blue (0000FF).
+The RGB components vary from 0 to 255 respectively, with 0 representing black and 255 representing white.
 Hence, we require 8 bits for each of the three main color components, with a total of 24 bits to represent the color of a single widget.
-This representation allows us to explore the 2^{24} space of colors for each widget.
+This representation allows us to explore the $2^{24}$ space of colors for the widgets.